-The biggest issue to me with these examples is the need to actually list out the values in the field that determines the result columns.
-It means that you have to know what data to expect and more importantly, that query results may be wrong if there's data you didn't expect.
+The biggest issue to me with these examples is the need to list out the values in the field that determines the result columns.
+It means you must know what data to expect and more importantly, that query results may be wrong if there's data you didn't expect.